In collaboration with Four Seasons Resort Hualālai. Thank you for supporting the brands that support A Taste of Koko!

 PALM GROVE POOL

 Haley calls this the sunset pool and as you can tell from the photos above, the Palm Grove Pool is incredible to watch and photograph the sunset.
+There’s a swim-up bar with ocean views.

 This heated Olympic-style pool is located at the Hualālai Spa and has four lap lanes.